The 33rd Annual Representative Conference (ARC) will take place on 18-19 June 2024 at the Midland Hotel, Manchester.

 - employing CSP policy officers and setting up CSP regional offices

-- The ARC Agenda Committee (AAC) leads on developing plans for the conference, aiming to attract up to 250 representatives from CSP networks, boards and groups.
-Proposing groups are encouraged to think about motions to propose along the workforce theme or on any other relevant issue that fits under the CSP corporate strategy.
+The ARC Agenda Committee (AAC) leads on developing plans for the conference, aiming to attract up to 250 representatives from CSP networks, boards and groups.
+Proposing groups are encouraged to think about motions to propose that are relevant to an issue that fits under the CSP corporate strategy.
 The ARC Agenda Committee determines the business of ARC, so that the conference achieves its purpose.
 The committee will consider submitted motions and oversee the management of motions.